JuliaGraphics/Luxor.jl/README.md

 The spline starts at the current position, finishing at `x3/y3` (`p3`), following two control points `x1/y1` (`p1`) and `x2/y2` (`p2`)

 Polygons are arrays of points.

-Regular polygons, from triangles, pentagons, hexagons, septagons, heptagons, octagons, nonagons, decagons, and on-and-on-agons, with:
+You can make regular polygons — from triangles, pentagons, hexagons, septagons, heptagons, octagons, nonagons, decagons, and on-and-on-agons — with:

 - `ngon(xc, yc, radius, sides, orientation, action=:nothing)` draws a `sides`-sided polygon